Affiliate Disclosure: By buying the products we recommend, you help keep the lights on at MakeUseOf. Read more.

-If you’re using Kodi, you’ve probably decided that a VPN is a wise idea, especially if you’re going to use some sketchy add-ons.
-But you aren’t ready to spend money on a proper VPN, what are your options?
+Most Kodi users know a VPN is a wise idea, especially if you’re going to use some sketchy add-ons.
+But if you don’t want to pay, what are your options?

 Well, you can start off with this list of free VPNs that you can use with your Kodi box.